Invalid Value for Registry: Fix Windows Photos in 5 Steps

 Open Settings, go to System, then Storage on Windows 11 or Update and Security on Windows 10, and look for File History or Backup.
 If you turned it on before the error appeared, you can roll the Pictures folder back to a previous version in seconds.

-For drives without backup history, Recoverit is the data-recovery tool we keep on a USB drive for this scenario.
+For drives without backup history, Recoverit is a solid data-recovery tool to keep on a USB drive for this scenario.
 It scans NTFS and exFAT volumes for image signatures even after a quick format, and the free preview tells you which files are recoverable before you commit.

 Recoverit handles JPEG, PNG, HEIC, RAW, and most camera formats.